nation3/agreements-app/docs/V1/AgreementsUI.md

 **Steps:**

 1. The system checks the user can finalize the agreement.
-2. The user triggers the finalize button.
+2. The user presses the finalize button.
 3. The system generates the transaction to finalize.
 4. The user approves the transaction.